beached/daw_json_link/docs/cookbook/output_options.md

 # Output Options

 `to_json` allows optional policy flags to control the output.
-The default's are specified below under Format Policy Flags.
+The defaults are specified below under Format Policy Flags.
+All the enum's below are in the `daw::json::options` namespace

 ## Example